Jerry DePoyster

-Jerry Dean DePoyster (born July 6, 1946, in Omaha, Nebraska) is a former American football placekicker and punter who also played in the National Football League.
+Jerry Dean DePoyster (born July 6, 1946) is an American former professional football player who was a placekicker and punter in the National Football League (NFL).
+He played college football for the Wyoming Cowboys.

 College career

-DePoyster was an All-American college football player at the University of Wyoming.
+DePoyster was an All-American player at the University of Wyoming.
 He was recruited as a wide receiver and defensive back, but he made his biggest impact as a punter and kicker.
 In his junior season, 1966, DePoyster set a record which has never been broken though others have equaled it.
-He became the first kicker in NCAA history to make three field goals of over 50 yards in one game, connecting from 54, 54 and 52 yards in an October 8, 1966 game against Utah.
+He became the first kicker in NCAA history to make three field goals of over 50 yards in one game, connecting from 54, 54 and 52 yards in an October 8, 1966, game against Utah.
 He also still holds several records for most field goals attempted, and was the top-rated kicker in college football in 1966.

 He was a member of two Western Athletic Conference championship teams, in 1966 and 1967, both of which finished with 10–1 won-loss records.
 The 1967 team went undefeated in the regular season and appeared in the Sugar Bowl in New Orleans on New Year's Day.
 DePoyster was inducted into the University of Wyoming Athletics Hall of Fame on September 15, 2006.